During a Crisis: Social Media Strategy Guidelines

 Checklist 2 min

-Social media can be an effective tool during a crisis to facilitate communications quickly and directly with audiences, especially when a crisis kicks off.
-Stay calm, attentive, and do your best to not increase the panic with misinformation or delay in informing the public.
+During a crisis, social media can be an effective tool for facilitating communications quickly and directly with audiences.
+When a crisis occurs, stay calm and attentive.
+Do your best not to increase the panic with misinformation or delay in informing the public.
 Use this checklist and your social media strategy to build credibility for your organization while meeting the needs of the public during the crisis.

-1. Determine if the situation meets predetermined criteria of a crisis that requires addressing through social media.
+1. Determine if the situation meets the predetermined criteria of a crisis that requires addressing through social media.
 Consider:

 1. What does my team know?